-It can feel like an annual dilemma.
-A real Christmas tree seems a more natural choice, but up to 8 million of them are bought every December in the UK alone.
+Up to 8 million Christmas trees are bought every December in the UK alone.
 That's a lot of intensive production, and potentially a lot of waste.

 So let's look at the options in more detail.